Skip to Content

 Romania is generally not regarded as a gay-friendly country, but that is changing!
 As with much of East Europe, homosexuality is a massive taboo in society, which can get you into a lot of trouble if you shout out loud about it.
 On the plus side, however, as part of its ascension to the EU in 2007, Romania was forced to adopt an array of anti-discrimination laws, particularly in relation to hate crime and hate speech.
 Laws to recognize civil unions are being discussed and the right to change legal gender was introduced as far back as 1996.
 And thankfully, in a 2018 referendum, Romanians voted against banning same-sex marriage!

 Bucharest is the most cosmopolitan and accepting city in Romania, with a large LGBTQ community, a few gay places to hang out, and even an annual Pride taking place each June.
-Obviously don't come here expecting a gay scene like those in Fort Lauderdale or Barcelona, but as long as you're not too outlandish about your sexuality in public, you'll be absolutely fine and will have an awesome time.
+Don't come here expecting a gay scene like those in Fort Lauderdale or Barcelona, but as long as you're not too outlandish about your sexuality in public, you'll be just fine and will have an awesome time.

 Gay neighborhood in Bucharest

-Whilst there is no official gay neighborhood in Bucharest, there are a few gay or gay friendly places to check out, mainly based in and around the Old Town, like Q Club, and the queer-friendly Control Club.
+While there is no official gay neighborhood in Bucharest, there are a few gay or gay friendly places to check out, mainly based in and around the Old Town, like Thor's Hammer, Iub, Q Club, and the queer-friendly Control Club.

-There are also a number of mixed gay friendly places we've listed in this guide, which are popular hangouts for the local LGBTQ community and where we felt comfortable with PDAs.
+There are also several mixed gay friendly places we've listed in this guide, which are popular hangouts for the local LGBTQ community and where we felt comfortable with PDAs.
 However, for a city with a large gay community (no seriously, you'll be super busy on your Grindr in Bucharest!) we felt that the city is lacking somewhat in LGBTQ hangouts.

 Arriving in Bucharest soon?

-The last thing you want to do when arriving in a new city is trying to figure out public transport, juggle your luggage and avoid scams.
+The last thing you want to do when arriving in a new city is wasting time trying to figure out public transport, juggle your luggage, and avoid scams.
 We love to use Welcome Pickups for private airport transfers, so we can relax knowing an English-speaking guide will be waiting at the airport ready to whisk us away to our hotel.

 Bucharest is a fun gay friendly city, with some gay bars and clubs - not to mention some pretty gay statues at Peles Castle...